 Went to a music and dance concert at Lowton High School

 Design and created Christmas tree decorations using salt dough

 Created Lego models and then used coding skills to make them move

-Class debate – For or Against an adventure
+Class debate – For or Against school

 Photo editing using various apps and programs

 Research religious art and designed our own spiritual designs